corticalstack/corticalstack.github.io/aci.md

 ---
 layout: page
-title: Projects
+title: Applied Computational Intelligence
 subtitle: Mainly Uni Stuff
 ---
-## Applied Computational Intelligence
+## Predicting Customer Behaviour With A Variety Of Classifiers

 [Predicting Customer Behaviour With A Variety Of Classifiers](/pdf/aci/Predicting Customer Behaviour With A Variety Of Classifiers.pdf)